 Many of you insisted that keeping the kids on some sort of schedule this summer would really be what helped to allow me to get some work done without just planting them in front of the TV.
 (Sidenote: I almost typed “telly” just there.
 I’ve been watching too much BBC America.)
 And I think that – on paper – that is 100% true.
 But in my life?
 It just wasn’t working.
 For the kids, I’ve decided it works must better to just go with the flow.
 Sometimes they’re in the mood to play together, sometimes they’re not so they should probably just sit and watch some TV.
+Not to mention our TV aerial broke and we called an aerial repairs Bolton service to come and fix it.
+Luckily, they could repair the aerial but it means the kids have missed some of their favorite shows so if they want to spend some time catching up on those shows then I don’t mind.
 Sometimes it’s raining and sometimes it’s not, so I send them outside when the weather is cooperating.
 Sometimes I have urgent work needs that require bribery for silence, and I’m proud to say I do that with absolutely no guilt.
 Sometimes I have free time in the middle of the day so we go to the playground.
 And then some weeks, like this one, one kid has swim lessons while another goes to a brain camp session that Donnie won.

 So…for them?
 It’s all Go With The Flow!